orbitalquark/textadept/docs/api.md

 #### `view.folding`

 Whether or not folding is enabled for the lexers that support it.
-This option is disabled by default.
+This option is enabled by default.

 <a id="view.fold_compact"></a>
 #### `view.fold_compact`